 The Renewable Energy Training Center was inaugurated by Mr. Andiappan Bala from Indian Institute of Technology Alumni Association on Jan 5, 2018 in the district of Trichy in southern India.
 About 25 women from various educational backgrounds were brought into the first cohort of the training center.
 The women are extremely motivated to learn and with very little assistance have so far been able to

-Bring internet access to the communities.
+Bring high speed internet access to the rural communities.

 Learn basic practical engineering skills and apply them to fix any electronic appliance (ranging from TV, cell-phones, remote control, refrigerators, etc)

 Master practical engineering skills (soldering and multi-meter skills).

 Design, build, budget, market, install and service renewable technology products solutions to eradicate energy problems, products ranging from rechargeable solar lanterns, solar powered schools, computer centers, hospitals and community centers.

 Setup a production center with e-waste recycling center.

 Given the cultural barriers women face, the women employees prefer to work at the production center in Trichy while the male employees take care of traveling to distant locations for procuring products, installation and customer service.

 Stay tuned for more details on further progress from these fearless women on our founder's fundraising instagram page.

 4. Financial Inclusion

 Special thanks to Indian Institute of Technology Alumni Association and Womentum for supporting 50 women financially as we empower them with tools and skills to light up their communities with renewable power.
 (25 women from SEVAI and 25 women from Bharathi Trust)